• Skip to main content

 Matthew 7:6 NLT

-At the same time, to understand who you are, you must expose your heart to yourself, to God, and to others.
-As you allow God to search your heart, He will find sick parts that need Healing but also treasures that need to be put on display (Psalm 139:23-24).
+At the same time, your heart needs nurturing.
+To understand who you are, you must share what is inside of you with yourself, God, and others.
+As you allow God to search you, He will help you identify the sick parts that need healing but also treasures that need to be put on display (Psalm 139:23-24).

 The more you trust others, the more you are letting your guard down.
 You allow yourself to be known.
 Most of the time this will produce favorable results, but it can also end in rejection.

 What level of risk is worth taking, given the possible rewards?
 As you become better at guarding your heart, your risk goes down.
-Guarding your heart means protecting it, but it also means nurturing it so it can thrive.
+Protect yourself, without ceasing to nurture yourself, so you can thrive.
 What does your heart tell you today about the course of your life?

 Read more about how to keep your heart healthy.